CHAPTER THREE: 3710

 C-1.
 Employees that work at least 40 hours in a bi-weekly pay period for at least five (5) consecutive months accrue sick leave.
 Accrual is approximately 3.7 hours bi-weekly for full-time service.
 [FSH 3090 C]

 C-2.
-Sick leave accumulation for half-time but less than full-time service is accrued proportionately based on hours worked and earned at the rate of .0462 for each hour worked.
+Sick leave accumulation for half-time but less than full-time service is accrued proportionately based on hours worked and earned at the rate of .04625 for each hour worked. [ed.
+7-16]

 C-3.
 Sick-leave may be accumulated without limit.

 C-4.
 Sick leave cannot be taken in advance of accrual.
 If, at the end of a bi-weekly pay cycle, absences exceed sick leave accumulation, the hours will be charged to compensatory time first, if available, and then to annual leave.
-If there is no leave accumulation, time will be unpaid.
-If sick leave or other types of paid leave are available for an approved absence of any duration, time-off must be taken using available paid leave and may not be taken as unpaid leave, unless such absence has been approved as a personal leave [N] without pay in accordance with the guidelines of this policy. [ed.
-2-08]
+If there is no leave accumulation, time will be unpaid. [ed.
+2-08, rev. 7-16]

 C-5.
-Sick leave continues to accrue while on any paid leave, except for hours of compensatory time used; during terminal leave; and/or during academic transitional leave [I].
+Sick leave continues to accrue while on any paid leave, except for hours of compensatory time used; during terminal leave; and/or during academic transitional leave [J]. [ed.
+7-16]

 C-6.
 Sick leave may not be used in lieu of annual leave, except when the conditions of B-8. b. above have been met.